awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-dynamodb-low-level-client.rst

 1. Set Up the SDK, Credentials, and Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use the low-level DynamoDB mobile client in a new app, follow the steps described in `Get Started <http://docs.aws.amazon.com/aws-mobile/latest/developerguide/getting-started.html>`__ to install the AWS Mobile SDK for iOS.
+To use the low-level DynamoDB mobile client in a new app, follow the steps described in :ref:`Get Started <mobile-hub-getting-started>` to install the AWS Mobile SDK for iOS.

-For apps that use an SDK version prior to 2.6.0, follow the steps on :doc:`setup-options-for-aws-sdk-for-ios` to install the AWS Mobile SDK for iOS.
-Then use the steps on :doc:`cognito-auth-identity-for-ios-legacy` to configure user credentials, and permissions.

 2. Create or Use an Existing Amazon DynamoDB Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~